wyuenho/emacs-pet/README.rst

 -------------------

-Currently ``pet`` requires a program to convert TOML to JSON, a program to convert YAML to JSON, and ``sqlite3`` to be installed on your system.
+Currently ``pet`` requires a program to convert TOML to JSON, a program to convert YAML to JSON, and if you are using Emacs < 29, the ``sqlite3`` command to be installed on your system.

 By default, both the TOML to JSON and YAML to JSON converters are configured to use `dasel <https://github.com/TomWright/dasel>`_.
 If you are on Linux, it may